Ergberg/table-string/README.md

 I've intentionally omitted some functions from `console.table()` because they give the output a more technical, debugger-like look:
  * there is no coloring of values based on their JavaScript type
- * there are no quotes around strings or 'm' after BigInts
+ * there are no quotes around strings or 'm' after bigints
  * null values and values of type "function" are not rendered
  * for arrays, the index column is included only if explicitly specified
  * the index column has no header by default